 |

-With phone or cable plates there is no steel for the magnets to attract to so you will have to glue the steel strips that we provide above and below the electrical box.
+With phone, cable, or blank plates there is no steel for the magnets to attract to so you will have to glue the steel strips that we provide above and below the electrical box.
 This is a simple process as is shown in the photos below.
 First lay a piece of thin plastic such as Saran Wrap or such over the plate.
 The plastic is so that you don't glue the plate to the wall, only the steel strips.
 Next put the two steel strips in place over the magnets that come glued to the plate, making sure that they do not protrude above the bottom of the plate.
 Test fit the plate against the wall to make sure it lays flat against the wall.
 Once you are happy with the fit apply a few strips of tape to the plate.
 It is a good idea to test taping the plate in place before involving any glue.
 Make sure that the tape used will hold and doesn't leave any adhesive on the stone when pulled off.
 I have found 3M's blue painters tape is the best.
 You may wish to use strips of tape along two edges of the plate applied to the wall as reference marks to help position it.
 This will help ensure the plate is centered over the cutout.

 Now you are ready to apply some glue to the steel strips.
 The best glue to use is epoxy, generally the longer the cure the better it will bond but super glue works fine.
 I used a gap filling or gel super glue for the photos.
 Once you are ready for the glue apply about as much to the steel strips as I show in the photo below.
 This photo does expand for a closer look.